The Trevi Fountain Rome may be one of the Eternal City's most iconic landmarks - and with good reason.

 It's simply breath-taking to come upon this little plaza and see all at once the beautifully carved marble of the god Oceanus and his water horses, bursting out of the huge blue basin of clear water.

-The Trevi Fountain has just undergone a nearly 2-year restoration.
+The Trevi Fountain recently underwent a nearly 2-year restoration.
 It was officially "opened" on November 3, 2015.
 I was there for that but so was a large crowd.
 Here she is at dawn on November 5, brand new, and nobody around but me and some seagulls.

 Here’s what you should know about the Trevi Fountain (Fontana di Trevi):